Boils or furuncles on the private parts usually develop when the hair follicles get blocked and infected.

 - To apply a warm compression on the affected area to increase blood circulation and help heal the infection.
 Soak the towel in lukewarm water and compress the area for 10 minutes.

-- To apply petroleum jelly to reduce friction of the private areas against the fabric (use the one which is prescribed by your gynecologist/dermatologist).
+- To apply petroleum jelly to reduce the friction of the private areas against the fabric (use the one which is prescribed by your gynecologist/dermatologist).

 - To use antibiotic creams and tablets such as erythromycin, doxycycline, and tetracycline, in case of a bacterial infection.